AdaCore/training_material/courses/comprehensive_rust_training/080_pattern_matching/01_match.rst

 -----------------

 The :rust:`match` keyword lets you match a value against one or more *patterns*.
-The patterns can be simple values, similarly to :c:`switch` in C and C++, but they can also be used to express more complex
+The patterns can be simple values, similarly to :cpp:`switch` in C and C++, but they can also be used to express more complex
 conditions: